ChrisRoark/beagle_scraper/README.md

 All you have to do is to create a function scraper link **amazon_scraper()** from [beagle_scraper.py](https://github.com/ChrisRoark/beagle_scraper/blob/master/beagle_scraper.py) and submit it here.

-Here are more info on how the scraper function is created
+Here is more info on how the scraper function is created

 Things to consider:
 1. HTML wrapper and class/id for each product listed on the page